-Architectural icons such as the Eiffel Tower and Seattle Space Needle, and inventions such as the typewriter and ketchup, all came from past world expos.
-Although they were held more frequently at the turn of the last century, these days, World Expos are put on every five years and were last held in Shanghai in 2010 and Milan in 2015.
+Although they were held more frequently at the turn of the last century, these days, World Expos are put on every five years.
+The last World Expos were held in Shanghai in 2010 and Milan in 2015.

-The early press material and computer renderings promise a visual feast for architecture lovers, non-stop excitement for those who want to be entertained and jaw-dropping innovations to thrill the inventor in each of us.
+All the Expo 2020 preview images and events promise a visual feast for architecture lovers, non-stop excitement for those who want to be entertained and jaw-dropping innovations to thrill the inventor in each of us.

 Dubai’s Rich Tourism Industry

-Already the fourth most visited city in the world, according to government estimates, with 16.7 million visitors in 2019, Dubai expects millions of Dubai World Expo-goers between the Dubai World Expo dates of October 20, 2020 to April 10, 2021.
+Already the fourth most visited city in the world, according to government estimates, with 16.7 million visitors in 2019, Dubai was expecting millions of Dubai World Expo-goers during the original 2020 Dubai World Expo dates.

-With a large supply of hotels in every price range, the city-state hopes to reach 164,000 available rooms by the Expo’s October opening date.
-The Dubai Expo team estimates 6,000 restaurants today serve the cuisine of 200 nations.
+With more than 100,000 hotel rooms in every price range, the city-state has been working to add 60% more inventory by the Expo’s October opening date.
+The Dubai Expo team estimates that Dubai’s 6,000 restaurants serve the cuisine of 200 nations.
 So, places to sleep and eat are covered and covered well.

 Family Attractions in Dubai

 There’s more to see and do than the World Expo.
-The family-focused UAE is famously packed with attractions, and Dubai family attractions promise fun and thrills.
+The family-focused UAE is famously packed with activities and Dubai family attractions promise fun and thrills.

 In addition to the famous Aquaventure water park at Atlantis, The Palm, there are several other amazing waterplay areas plus easy-to-book family activities such as sky diving, zip lining, car racing and even dune bashing on guided ATV tours.